bertreb/pimatic-dummies/README.md

 DummyThermostat
 ----
-The DummyThermostat device is a thermostat device with heating, heatcool and cooling modes.
+The DummyThermostat device is a thermostat device with a heat, heatcool and cool mode.

 ![](/screens/dummy-thermostat.png)